 The World Needs More RTs?
 Yes, especially when they're high achieving.

-RRT to BSRC in Three - These Bobcats have advanced their degree from AAS to BSRC in three short semesters.
+RRT to BSRC in Three - These Bobcats have advanced their degree from AAS to BSRC.
+You can too!!
 It's not an easy task, but they found the motivation within themselves to achieve this academic goal.
 We're just happy to help them get there @TXST.
 Let us be your NEXT. #TXSTNEXT

 Goal of Program: